Last Updated: 22 February 2017

-To make sure that the volume of submissions doesn't get out of hand while we're still getting up to speed with our new submissions system, we're trying out a weekly schedule:
+To make sure that the volume of submissions doesn't get out of hand, we're following a weekly schedule:

-- We'll always reopen every Monday when the new issue is published.
+- We'll always reopen every Monday night UTC when the new issue is published.

 - When we're open, there will be no daily cap.